(Disclosure: Some of the links below may be affiliate links)

 Many of you have asked me about sustainable investing and how they should invest in Sustainable Instruments.
 Specifically, many have asked which Robo-Advisor they should use for sustainable investing.

 The two main Robo-Advisors for sustainable investing in Switzerland are Selma Finance and Inyova.
-So, today, we are going to compare Selma vs Inyova for easy investment in sustainable companies.
+So, today, we compare Selma vs Inyova for easy investment in sustainable companies.

 Both Selma and Inyova allow for sustainably investing your assets.
 But both have different approaches, limitations, and fees.
 When you want to invest with a Robo-Advisor, you want to select the best Robo-Advisor for your needs.
 So, let’s see which of Selma or Inyova you should use if you want to invest sustainably in Switzerland.

-I am going to compare Selma vs Inyova on different factors.
-We are going to check their fees, their investment minimums, and their investing strategies.
+I compare Selma vs Inyova on different factors.
+We check their fees, their investment minimums, and their investing strategies.

 Before we talk about Selma vs Inyova, let’s start with the big question: what is sustainable investing?

-Sustainable investing is an investing strategy where you only invest in instruments that are sustainable for the future.
+Sustainable investing is a strategy where you only invest in sustainable instruments for the future.
 This strategy is a way to invest only in things that will positively affect the world and its society.

 Here are some examples of things you can avoid when investing sustainably: